LefferTrochez/Sim2Real-Control-Framework-for-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 ### ROS Toolbox Setup

-Install ROS Toolbox from the MATLAB Add-On Explorer.
-If ROS-related features do not work correctly, recreate the Python environment from MATLAB settings and explicitly point it to your local Python installation.
+Install ROS Toolbox from the MATLAB Add-On Explorer, and make sure your system satisfies the official [ROS Toolbox system requirements](https://la.mathworks.com/help/ros/gs/ros-system-requirements.html).
+If ROS-related features do not work correctly, recreate the Python environment from MATLAB by going to Home > Settings > ROS Toolbox and explicitly pointing it to your local Python installation.
 A typical path looks like this:

 ```text
 C:\Users\YOUR_USERNAME\AppData\Local\Programs\Python\Python39\python.exe